Mel-001/Instaclone/Readme.md

 ## Author
 Melonie Langat

+## Description
-## Description instagram clone  app where users can view posted photos and share with others
+Instagram clone  app where users can view posted photos and share with others
 ## Setup/ Installation Requirements
 The application requires the following installations to run
 * python3.8